Beyond real blow-up: Masuda detours and complex holonomy: Comments

 See for example the survey \cite{Raugelthin}.
 Other variants, popular in homogenization, prefer purely variational form and omit the term $\mathbf{a}(\bxi)^{-1}$.
 One feature of \eqref{PDEa} and such variants is invariance of the subspace of spatially homogeneous solutions.
 In the projective Galerkin caricatures of proposition \ref{propuvw}, this implies $g(x,0)=0$ and hence $p(u,0)=0$.
-This provides a blow-up equilibrium $u=z=0$, \textit{a priori}, along with automatic invariance of its $u$-axis $z=0$.
+This provides a blow-up equilibrium $u\!=\!z\!=\!0$, \textit{a priori}, along with automatic invariance of its $u$-axis $z\!=\!0$.
 It also defines a meaningful local holonomy of $u$ over $z$, without previous analytic diagonalization.
 See section \ref{Carsy0}, The interested reader may pursue the details of the complex blow-up analysis, in analogy to our section \ref{Con}.
+We also recall the exact embedding of polynomial ODEs on $\C^2$ into scalar parabolic polynomial PDEs on $\S^1$, as outlined in section \ref{PDElift}.